 The Properties and Assets of the Company are adequately insured.

-19. SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS:
+19. SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS OR TRIBUNALS:

 Details of loans guarantees and investments covered under the provisions of Section186 of the Companies Act 2013 wherever applicable are given in the notes to financialstatements.